-Market Concentration and the Welfare Gains from Trade [working draft here]
+Market Concentration, Variable Markups and the Welfare Gains from Trade [new draft soon!]

-Growing evidence shows that large firms have become more dominant in domestic markets across different countries.
-How does this increase in market concentration affect the welfare gains from trade and, thus, the incentives to maintain lower barriers?
-How does it interact with the role of foreign competition in disciplining domestic firms’ markups?
-In this paper, I study how observed market structures and trade openness shape the welfare gains from trade using a sufficient statistic approach.
-I construct a general equilibrium model in which granular firms from different origins compete in domestic markets by selling products that are imperfect substitutes.
-I show that under both quantity and price competition, there exists a welfare-consistent concentration measure that captures the direct consumer welfare cost from markups due to granularity.
-On the producer side, I uncover a domestic aggregate markup from sales at home and abroad that determines domestic producers’ aggregate profits.
-These results lead to two sufficient statistics measuring the consumer and producer gains from trade, together defining the total gains.
-I leverage these statistics to study the process of trade opening experienced by Chile at the turn of the century.
-I find that despite rising domestic concentration, the costs from markups declined as the economy opened, lowering the opportunity cost of reducing openness.
-These results highlight the importance of being equipped with statistics that consider the existing industry market structures when evaluating changes in trade exposure.
+In recent decades, large firms have become increasingly dominant in domestic markets across countries.
+How does rising market concentration affect the gains from trade and the incentives to maintain low trade barriers?
+How does it interact with the role of foreign competition in disciplining domestic markups?
+In this paper, I study how observed market structure and trade openness shape the welfare gains from trade through a sufficient-statistic approach.
+I develop a general equilibrium model in which granular firms from different origins compete in domestic markets by supplying imperfectly substitutable products.
+Under both quantity and price competition, I show that there exists a welfare-consistent concentration statistic that captures the direct welfare costs of variable markups arising from firm granularity.
+This result yields a sufficient statistic for the gains from trade that depends only on domestic firms’ market shares and the elasticity of substitution.
+I apply this framework to study Chile’s trade liberalization at the turn of the century amid a secular rise in concentration.
+Despite increasing domestic concentration, the welfare costs associated with markups declined as trade openness increased, reflecting the disciplining effect of foreign competition on domestic firms.

 Trading Places: How Trade Policy Is Reshaping Multinational Firms’ Location